 Obesity in children is very high in the UK.
 Scottish Government (2018) highlights this through a survey which was taken in 2017.
 This survey showed that 26% of children between the ages of 2 and 15 are at high risk of being overweight.
 Also, it was shown that 13% of these children are at risk of obesity.
 Swimming is seen to be highly recommended to help children with obesity as this sport helps children to lose body fat (Lee and Oh, 2014).

 I learnt many skills such as time management, confidence and many more.
 Barge (2019) states that helping the community benefits in many ways.
-Personally, I feel I have improved many skills mentioned such as communication, management and many more.I look forward to using these skills in the classroom environment as a student teacher.
+I have improved many skills such as communication, management and many more.I felt very nervous but the more I helped out, the more confident I became when supporting the children.
+When speaking to the public for example- speaking to the parents and explaining to the parents what the aim was each week for the children or if there was ever any problems.
+I look forward to using these skills as a student teacher.